About

 I didn’t understand why possibilities fell so short and that potential was just that.

-There was a vital element missing to the puzzle I was piecing together, a piece that was right under my nose but entirely invisible and dormant to my idea of reality.
+There was a vital element missing to the puzzle I was piecing together, a piece that was right under my nose but entirely invisible and dormant to my own understanding of reality.

 The idea of lawlessness used to frighten me, but in those days most things frightened me.
-I knew I was bold and fearless in many ways, but my shyness dominated my unchartered feelings of vulnerability.
+I knew I was bold and fearless in many ways, but my shy uncertainty dominated my unchartered feelings of vulnerability.

-I had instinctively understood the quiet powerful presence of natures laws that spoke to me.
+I had instinctively understood the quiet powerful presence of natures law that spoke to me.

-Living on earth comes with unconditional laws and if we try to move against the current of these laws, we physically feel it in our Heart, and what we feel in our Heart is mirrored in our life.
-These laws are there to protect us, help us and guide us, and if we really listen, they allow us to enjoy a relationship of co-creation that is pure, generous and full of beauty.
+This law is there to protect us, help us and guide us, and if we really listen, allows us to enjoy a relationship of co-creation that is pure, generous and full of beauty.

-When I felt the full crushing of my physical being against the emotional weight of what I was always fighting against I was genuinely startled to discover that the missing piece to my Self was what I always relied upon to navigate life and its complexities.
-I felt duly upset.
+When I felt the full crushing of my physical being against the emotional weight of what I was always fighting against I was genuinely startled to find that the missing piece to my Self was what I always relied upon to navigate life and its complexities.
+I felt duly upset at discovering my Self right.
 My immediate response was, why did no-one tell me?
-Reassure me that the part of my Mind I was in tune with was in fact the part of my Self that was most essential to my understanding, for my balance and well-being.
+Reassure me that the part of my Mind I was in tune with was in fact the part of my Self that was most essential for my emotional balance and well-being.

 Our Spirit is everything to our well-being.
 For me, it is not a religion, or an ideology, but a very basic most simple fact to feeling strong in my Mind.
-Our life force is our Spirit and if it is crushed we lose our balance and we struggle to find our way.
+Our life force is our Spirit and if it is crushed we lose our balance and without the right guidance we can struggle to find our way.
+It is our Heart that suffers as does the way we enjoy feeling love.

-Life is experiential for all of us.
-We each have a precious story to tell so we can help weave change into how we want our history to be told and how we want to imagine the future.
+Life is experiential for each us.
+We have a precious story to tell so we can help weave change into how we want our history to be told and how we want to imagine the future.
 My story is no exception.

 I am here to help create a society of strong Minds so that over time the very systems and structures of governing that caused suffering to my Mind and to the Minds of so many can be changed.
 To do this work my Soul had to go where it needed to go for maximum learning.
+I had to remember a great deal.
 I met all the right people and lived and worked in the perfect environments to help me understand how to be a part of this change.
 I would not be qualified otherwise.

 It is the lessons we take and live by that strengthens the quality of our work.

 It becomes easy to move with life and to accept people just as they are when you have felt the touch of suffering and cupped it tenderly in your own hands.
-I now get to hold the fullness of a human heart within my own.
-Life feels sweet because of this privilege and it feels that bit more precious than before.
+It is a privilege to hold the fullness of a human heart within your own.
+Life feels sweet because of this privilege.
+It feels that bit more precious and valuable.
 I see the tiniest of insects going about their business.
 And I remind my self to take care in my movements.
 It is the small details that matter.

 Finding my voice has not been easy.
 But as long as I am feeling my way in what I am doing, I can now use my voice to explain the intelligence behind my feelings.
 Something I could not do because I did not learn how.
 All that I felt and thought stayed in my head, too afraid to leave.
-And if you do not use your voice, over time you lose it.
+And if you do not voice your truth, over time you forget how.

 So, I just take my time.
 I go slow.
 I let it come.
 And come it does.
 Each day stronger and bolder than the day before.